 The other update method is synchronous, where the new value is not used until a global synchronized update signal is asserted, at which point the new value is used as soon as the counter reaches zero.
-This second mode allows multiple items to be updated simultaneously without odd effects during the update; everything runs from the old values until a point at which they all run from the new values.
+This second mode allows multiple items in multiple PWM generators to be updated simultaneously without odd effects during the update; everything runs from the old values until a point at which they all run from the new values.
+The Update mode of the load and comparator match values can be individually configured in each PWM generator block.
+It only makes sense to use the synchronous update mechanism across PWM generator blocks when the timers in those blocks are synchronized, though this is not required in order for this mechanism to function properly.